What is an isolation coat?

 4. Re-read point 3 – the mixture will appear too thick, too white, and just a little scary, it isn’t.

-5. Get a clean, wide brush – I usually use a 2 inch flat nylon brush, you can use a ‘varnish’ brush but it is not essential.
+5. Get a clean, wide brush – I usually use a 2-inch flat nylon brush, you can use a ‘varnish’ brush, but it is not essential.
 I wouldn’t recommend a decorators brush as it will show too many brush marks, you want a brush that is smooth to the touch so you can just glide it over the surface.

-6. Lay your work on a board -I use a piece of mdf, or newspaper, you are bound to get some overspray and/or drips.
+6. Lay your work on a board -I use a piece of MDF, or newspaper, you are bound to get some overspray and/or drips.

 7. You need to work quick – paint the soft gel gloss over your painting in all directions to make sure you don’t miss a bit.
+(Don’t be tempted to go over semi-dry areas as it can easily pull up the isolation coat.)

 8. Work side to side, left to right, slightly overlapping each stroke – you are aiming to have no visible brush-marks